Stortford Therapy Space is not an emergency service and does not hold clinical responsibility for anyone using these pages to access further support.

 -Contact emergency services on 999;

--Take to you local A&E to be assessed by appropriate professionals;
+-Visit your local A&E Department to be assessed by appropriate professionals;

 -Call Samaritans for free on 116 123 (24 hours a day, 365 days a year).
 You don't have to be suicidal to speak to them.

 -If you've already been given a Crisis Line number from a health professional, call it.